Clinton, South Carolina, Sunday, July 22, 2018, 8:35 a.m.

 If you yearn for my writing in larger doses, I’ve written quite a few books.
 Most are available here.

 Lightning in a Bottle, the first of my two motorsports novels, is now available in audio (Audible, Amazon, iTunes) with the extraordinary narration of Jay Harper.

 Just out is my eighth novel, a political crime thriller called Don’t Ask, Don’t Tell.
 It’s right up to date with the current political landscape in the country.

-My writing on local sports, writing, books, and other topics that strike my fancy is posted here.
+My writing on other topics that strike my fancy is posted here.